awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

     --expression-attribute-values file://values.json
 ```

-The arguments for `--expression-attribute-values` are stored in the file `values.json`:
+The arguments for `--expression-attribute-values` are stored in the `values.json` file\.

 ```
 {